bdougie/codebunny/README.md

 **Own Your Review Data** - Unlike SaaS code review services, CodeBunny runs entirely in your GitHub Actions environment.
 Your code never leaves your repository, and all review data stays under your control.

 **Powered by Continue** - Built on [Continue](https://www.continue.dev/), the leading open-source AI code assistant.
-Use Continue's hosted service or [bring your own key (BYOK)](https://docs.continue.dev/guides/understanding-configs) for complete control.
+Use Continue's Hub service or [bring your own key (BYOK)](https://docs.continue.dev/guides/understanding-configs) for complete control.

 **Battle-Tested** - Inspired by existing code review tools and refined in the [contributor.info](https://github.com/bdougie/contributor.info) repository.
 Now generalized for any JavaScript/TypeScript project.